-Discuss the importance of not shaming or blaming the victim, but instead making sure it is the perpetrator who bears responsibility.
-Discuss that the ramifications are not just from the perpetrator of the image-based abuse, but may be from multiple people.
+Consider the importance of not shaming or blaming the victim, but instead it is the perpetrator who bears responsibility.
+Think about the ramifications - they are not just from the perpetrator of the image-based abuse but may be from multiple people.